normen/homebridge-platform-maxcube/README.md

 This also means that you can trigger scenes based on a certain room temperature etc. as the change signal is broadcast in HomeKit.

 ### AUTO mode and setting the temperature
 When you set the AUTO mode it is kept even if you change the temperature via HomeKit / Siri, same for manual mode.
+When the thermostat is in AUTO mode and you change the temperature via HomeKit the Max! cube should set it back to the planned temperature on the next planned change.

 ### Wall thermostat devices
 Wall thermostat devices are by default not included in HomeKit but if you add the option `allow_wall_thermostat` with any value except false/0 to the configuration they will be added as well.
 They could be useful as they also supply the temperature.